keijokapp/score-util/README.md

 Requirements:

- - Modern NodeJS
+ - Node 20 or later
- - MuseScore 4 (`mscore` binary; possibly also works with earlier versions)
+ - MuseScore 4 (possibly also works with earlier versions)
- - ffmpeg
+ - ffmpeg and ffprobe

 ## `create-musescore-video`

 **Usage:** `create-musescore-video input.mscz output.mp4`

 Creates a video file from MuseScore file.
-It does this by extracting SVG-s and playback synchronization info with `mscore --extract-media`.
+It does this by extracting SVG-s and playback synchronization info with `mscore --score-media`.
 It then creates frame images, each being an SVG with a cursor line drawn according to synchronization data.

 **Limitations:**
  - **The generated video does not have audio**.
 MuseScore does not support exporting audio using Muse Sounds via CLI.
 Audio could be manually exported and added to the video separately.
 Eg: `ffmpeg -i silent-video.mp4 -i audio.wav -c:v copy -shortest video-with-audio.mp4` (`-shortest` is there because the audio exported from MuseScore is unnecessarily about 2 seconds longer than the playback)